anant-creator/react-ecom/README.md

 # react-ecom
-this is a ecommerce page made with react
+this is a ecommerce page made with react I used react bootstrap in it after for making components all components are reusable and used in a optimised manner
+For all sections I have added nice animation for a nice experience to the user